Advanced search

 4.5 Interaction with other medicinal products and other forms of interaction

-Do not administer Fluenz to children and adolescents receiving salicylate therapy (see section 4.3).
-Do not use salicylates in children and adolescents for 4 weeks after vaccination unless medically indicated as Reye's syndrome has been reported following the use of salicylates during wild-type influenza infection.
+Fluenz must not be administered to children and adolescents receiving salicylate therapy (see section 4.3).
+Salicylates should not be used in children and adolescents for 4 weeks after vaccination unless medically indicated as Reye's syndrome has been reported following the use of salicylates during wild‑type influenza infection.

 The co‑administration of Fluenz with inactivated vaccines has not been studied.